Are There Situations That Require Special Consideration Before Choosing a Generic?

 Generics are not available for all medications.
 The best way to find out if a generic is available for a medication you are taking -- and whether or not you should take it -- is to ask your doctor and pharmacist.

-Some health insurance companies require that you use a generic drug, if available.
-If you chose to purchase the brand-name product, you may end up paying on your own or be required to pay a larger co-pay.
+Some health insurance providers require you to use a generic drug, if available.
+If you choose to purchase the brand-name product, you may end up paying on your own or have a larger co-pay.

 Generally, your pharmacist can substitute a generic drug for a brand-name drug.
-If there is a generic available but for some reason your doctor thinks you should still take the brand-name drug, the doctor will indicate that on the prescription by writing "Do Not Substitute."
+If a generic is available, but for some reason your doctor thinks you should still take the brand-name drug, he’ll write "Do Not Substitute" on the prescription.

 If your pharmacist for some reason does not substitute a generic for a brand-name drug, you can ask your doctor to indicate on the prescription that substitutions are acceptable.
-That way, you can get the same drug for considerably less expense.
+That way, you can get the same drug for a lot less money.